2023-IDATA2304-G14/Semester-Project/protocol.md

 ## An example scenario

-describe a typical scenario.
-How would it look like from communication perspective?
-When are connections established?
-Which packets are sent?
-How do nodes react on the packets?
-An example scenario could be as follows:
-1. A sensor node with ID=1 is started.
+1. A node with ID=1 is started.
 It has a temperature sensor, two humidity sensors.
 It can also open a window.
 2. A sensor node with ID=2 is started.
 It has a single temperature sensor and can control two fans and a heater.
 3. A control panel node is started.
 4. Another control panel node is started.
+5. The first control panel gets a list of all nodes
+6. The first control panel subscribes to the node with ID=1 and ID=2.
-5. A sensor node with ID=3 is started.
+7. A sensor node with ID=3 is started.
 It has a two temperature sensors and no actuators.
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
+8. After a few seconds the two first Greenhousenodes send their sensordata to the control panel.
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
+9. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
+10. The other control-panel nodes gets the update from the server and updates its GUI.
-8. The user of the second control-panel node presses on the button "turn off all actuators".
+11. The user of the second control-panel node presses on the button "turn off all actuators".
+12. The other control-panel nodes gets the update from the server and updates its GUI.

 ## Reliability and security